Medcards.org

 602-737-3425

-To qualify for a medical marijuana card in Arizona, applicants must be diagnosed with a qualifying medical condition by a certified MMJ doctor.
-They must also be residents of Arizona and meet specific age requirements: adults must be 18 years or older, and minors need a registered caregiver to apply on their behalf.
+To qualify for a medical marijuana card in Arizona, applicants must be diagnosed with a qualifying condition by a certified MMJ doctor.
+They must also be residents of Arizona and meet age requirements: adults who are at least 18 may apply for themselves.
+A patient under 18 must have a custodial parent or legal guardian apply on the patient’s behalf, submit written certifications from two physicians, consent to the patient’s medical marijuana use, and serve as the patient’s designated caregiver.
+Application details are outlined in the Adult Patient Application Checklist and the Patient Under 18 Application Checklist.

 To apply for a medical marijuana card in Arizona, you must: